zonio/eee-calendar-rb/README.md

 # EEE

 EEE stands for [Easy Event Exchange][eee] which is an open network protocol for exchange of calendar data.
 The protocol specifies communication between client and server and servers themselves.
 It also has additional support for scheduling and server administration.

 This Ruby Gem implements both ESClient (server to client) and ESServer (server to server) method calls.
 Additionally, convenient scenario runner (making multiple method calls using one TCP channel) and test helpers are provided.

 Although this Gem follows the EEE specification, it does provides additional comfort.
 Many "get" methods expect query parameter to be passed.
 This parameter can be empty string which is often what is passed.
 Therefore, this Gem doesn't require client code to explicitly pass query as empty string and makes it default.

 TODO: This Gem is not complete, most significantly these parts:
 - event manipulation methods (rely on [RiCal][] which is not complete itself)
 - service discovery

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'eee', :git => 'git://github.com/zonio/eee-rb.git'
+    gem 'eee'

 And then execute:

     $ bundle

-TODO: This Gem has not been published to RubyGems.org yet.

 ## Usage